sdayal21/sdayal21.github.io/_pages/cv.md

 *Medical Anthropology Exchange Program* · Jan 2022 - May 2022

 Relevant projects:
-- "Thinly-Veiled Systemic Exploitation of Woman From The Global South"
+- *Thinly-Veiled Systemic Exploitation of Woman From The Global South*
-- "Using Language As A Roadmap in Psychological Treatment Plans"
+- *Using Language As A Roadmap in Psychological Treatment Plans*
-- "Music as a Tool for Communicating Identity and Catalyzing Change"
+- *Music as a Tool for Communicating Identity and Catalyzing Change*

 **United World College of South East Asia (UWCSEA)**, Singapore
 *International Baccalaureate (IB) Diploma* · Aug 2017 - May 2019